Skip to content

 Possible strategies to provide nitrous oxide cylinders for anaesthesia are as follows

 1. For Anaesthesia Consultants who require nitrous oxide for every case (minority) – provide a cylinder in theatre whenever that consultant is working.
-This may require several N2O D-sized cylinders per theatre complex, which can be connected via the pipeline nitrous hosing.
+This may require several N2O D or C-sized cylinders per theatre complex, which can be connected via the pipeline nitrous hosing.
 Need a regulator to drop cylinder pressure 400kpa.

-2. For Consultants who can predict their likely need for nitrous oxide (eg: paeds gas inductions) provide D size nitrous oxide cylinder in theatre on request (with 400kpa regulator)
+2. For Consultants who can predict their likely need for nitrous oxide (eg: paeds gas inductions) provide C or D size nitrous oxide cylinder in theatre on request (with 400kpa regulator)

 3. For theatres with regular paediatric gas inductions – have a C-size cylinder bolted to the rear of the machine, next to the oxygen backup cylinder.
 Most machines have capacity to have at least 2 cylinders secured to the rear of the machine (one oxygen and one nitrous oxide).
 Some machines allow 3 cylinders.